+FINANCIAL (RISK-ADJUSTED), ECONOMIC, AND OPERATIONAL GOALS

+Goal Results TARGET 3,286 ACTUAL RESULT 3,563 DELTA + 277 Group Normalised Adjusted Net Result (mIn/€) The 2023 financial results marked a fundamental milestone for the Group.
+Even in the diff macroeconomic context, the results highlight Generali's solidity and resilience in fully act exceeding the challenging 2023 targets defined in line with the Group's 3-year strategic platterms of Group Normalised Adjusted Net Result .
+(Group Return on Risk Capital) TARGET 15.8% ACTUAL RESULT 16.5% DELTA + 0.7 p.p.
+Group RORC Also in terms of Return on Risk Capital (RORC) , the results confirm the Group's solid capital position underscoring the strong link between remuneration and risk.
+TARGET ACTUAL RESULT DELTA Business Performance Group Cost to Income ratio (insurance 65% 63.6% - 1.4 p.p.
+BUSINESS PERTORMANCE ratio (insurance perimeter) let 3 was also exceeded by 1.4 p.p.
+(63.6% both Expenses and Income (driven by the , ,,

+BUSINESS DEVELOPEMENT & TRANSFORMATION

-FINANCIAL (RISK-AD JUSTED), EC CONOMIC, AND OPERAT IONAL GOALS Goal Results TARGET 3,286 ACTUAL RESULT 3,563 DELTA + 277 Group Normalised Adjusted Net Result (mln/€) Even in the difficult of Generali's solidity and challenging 2023 targets sults marked a fundamental m global macroeconomic contex d resilience in fully achievi s defined in line with the Group roup Normalised Adjusted Ne t, the results highligh ng and exceeding the o's 3-year strategic plan TARGET 15.8% ACTUAL RESULT 16.5% DELTA + 0.7 p.p.
-Group RORC (Group Return on Risk Capital) n on Risk Capital (RORC), ition underscoring the strong lin TARGET ACTUAL RESULT DELTA Group Cost to 65% 63.6% - 1.4 p.p.
-Business Performance Income ratio (insurance perimeter) vs. 2023 target of 65%) Income (driven by the G come target 61 was also exceed , reflecting the positive evolutio roup Operating performance).
-BUSINESS DEVELOP TARGET ACTUAL RESULT DELTA 72% 74.3% + 2.3 p.p.
-Innovation, Digital Transformation Group % digital policies exceeding all set prioritie the 2023 ambition (72.09 ly accelerated the digital tra es: % digital policies stands at %), driven by the extension of di nes and channels and the imple digital policy adoption.
-74.3%, +2.3 p.p. versu igital policies capabilitie TARGET 51.2% ACTUAL RESULT 51.3% DELTA + 0.1 p.p.
-Brand & Lifetime Partner Group % multi-holding customers 62 The Group consolidated the "multi-holding " contained thanks to the cross impact of global action plans at BUs, with a focus on Protection and Health (in France, India non-Life, and Alleanza in Italy) and the bundled/multi Line of Business solutions (Portuga risk analysis tools (Austria and CEE countries). teering initiatives acrost ation of La Médicale in unch of new initiatives of Strategic projects' achievements Conning and the succes Médicale, Malaysia, amo on of the strategic deals wi ssful integration of recent act ong others).
-The Group also cor NPS ranking (Relationship Net quisitions (Cattolica, La
+TARGETACTUAL RESULT72%74.3% DELTA + 2.3 p.p.
+Innovation, Digital Transformation Group % digital policies The Group has strongly accelerated the digital transformation process , exceeding all set priorities: % digital policies stands at 74.3%, +2.3 p.p. versus the 2023 ambition (72.0%), driven by the extension of digital policies capabilities across new Business Lines and channels and the implementation of recognition programs to incentivise digital policy adoption.
+Brand & Lifetime Partner TARGET 51.2% ACTUAL RESULT 51.3% DELTA + 0.1 p.p.
+Group % multi-holding customers 4 The Group consolidated the "multi-holding" concept among its customers thanks to the cross im global action plans and steering initiatives across BUs, with a focus on Protection and Health (integ Médicale in France, India non-Life, and Alleanza in Italy) and the launch of new initiatives on bundle of Business solutions (Portugal and Italy) and advisory via risk analysis tools (Austria and CEE coun Stategic projects' achievements 2023 saw the completion of the strategic deals with Liberty Seguros and Conning and the successful integration of recent acquisitions (Cattolica, La Médicale, Malaysia, among others).
+The Group also confirmed and consolidated its #1 Position in the RNPS ranking (Relationship Net Promoter Score).

-60 The table shows the reference data for calculating the annual cash component of the variable remuneration for the Managing Director/Group CEO (weight, goals, measurement vs budget or other strategic KPIs, result, weighted payout).
+- 2. The table shows the reference data for calculating the annual cash component of the variable remuneration for the Managing Director/Group CEO (weight, goals, measurement vs budget or other strategic KPIs, result, weighted payout).
 The payout level of each goal calculated with respect to the actual result (before weighting against the assigned weight) is equal to: 142.15% for Group Normalised Adjusted Net Result; 122.15% for Group RORC; 135% for Group Cost to Income Ratio; 150% for Business Development & Transformation; 100% for Sustainability Commitment and 200% for People Value goals.
-The overall weighted payout is 140.18235%.

-61 Insurance perimeter.
-The Income component is calculated by applying, when related to its definition, the same adjustments as those approved for the Group's Normalised Adjusted Net Result 62 Formerly called Group % multi product customers.
+The overall weighted payout is 140.18235%. - Insurance perimeter.
+The Income component is calculated by applying, when related to its definition, the same adjustments as those approved for the Group's Normalised Adjusted Net Result.
+Formerly called Group % multi product customers.